Protein-Packed Revival For Energy & Exercise*

 As a complete protein, soy helps to build and maintain lean muscle mass.

-Suggested Usage: Enjoy 1 naturally-concentrated (6x) Revival bar or shake per day with a good multivitamin.
-Use Revival’s baked soy chips, soy pasta, soy nuts, & soy “coffee” to boost protein intake, decrease between-meal/late-night snacking, and to increase energy (protein is a good source of caloric energy).
+Suggested Usage: Enjoy 1 or 2 naturally-concentrated (6x) Revival shakes per day with a good multivitamin.
 Regular daily consumption is important for achieving all of soy’s potential benefits.

 Other Health Benefits